• Skip to primary navigation

 Little Rock Central High School is the only operating high school in the nation that is also a designated National Historic Site, by far one of the most important in Little Rock and the state.

-On the morning of September 4, 1957, nine Black students were blocked from entering Little Rock Central High School by the National Guard per the order of Governor Faubus despite Brown vs. Board of Education ruling that school segregation was unconstitutional.
+On the morning of September 4, 1957, nine Black students were blocked from entering Little Rock Central High School by the National Guard per the order of Governor Faubus despite the Brown vs. Board of Education ruling that school segregation was unconstitutional.
 Governor Faubus then removed the guard but the students were met with violent protests.

 Due to the reaction received, President Eisenhower backed the Supreme Court’s authority and sent in the U.S. Army’s 101st Airborne Division to safely escort the students into the school.